aninelome/ComputationalPhysics/Project5/README.md

 - main.cpp
 - plotting.py

-The file functions.cpp contains functions making matrices A and B required for the Crank-Nicolson approach, and solving the required matrix equations.
-We also make the potential and the initial wave function in this file.
+The file functions.cpp contains functions that makes matrices A and B required for the Crank-Nicolson approach, sets up the potential and makes the initial wave function.
+We also solve the required matrix equations in this file, as well as saving the desired results to bins.

-In main.cpp we run the simluation and save the desired results to bins.
+In main.cpp we run the simluation.

-In plotting.py we read the bins created in main.cpp and plot the results.
+In plotting.py we read the bins containing the results and make desired plots.

 ## How to build and run the program